Pause and Reflect: Supporting Children Through Big Feelings

 Children still need boundaries, especially when emotions are big.
 A loving limit means saying “no” to a behaviour while saying “yes” to the feeling underneath it.

-For example: “I won’t let you hit, but I can see how angry you feel.”
-Limits offered with calm, connection, and empathy help children feel safe — even when they’re unhappy about the boundary.
+For example: “I can see you’re really angry right now.
+I’m saying yes to the feeling and no to the hitting.
+I’m here and I’m listening.”
+Limits offered with connection and empathy help children feel safe — even when they’re unhappy about the boundary.

 None of this needs to happen perfectly.
 Parenting is relational, not procedural, and repair matters far more than getting it “right” in the moment.